-Health Education England and the Reading Agency have crowd-sourced a list of uplifting, resources for NHS staff – and this week ten books are added to the collection.
+Health Education England and the Reading Agency have crowd-sourced a list of uplifting, resources for NHS staff.

-The books include fiction, poetry and self-help guides.
-The full suite of, which also include digital resources, were recommended by NHS people for NHS Ideal for boosting your mood.
+The full suite of, which also include ten books (available via health libraries) and digital resources, were recommended by NHS people for NHS Ideal for boosting your mood.

 Books can be borrowed from NHS libraries across England and anyone can access the poems, podcasts and videos online at their leisure via any computer or mobile device.
 Find out more from your local service.